 Does North American Construction Group Boast High Insider Ownership?

-So What Do The North American Construction Group Insider Transactions Indicate?
+What Might The Insider Transactions At North American Construction Group Tell Us?